hans-owen/biologically-inspired-perching-drone/README.md

 ## Table of Contents
 1. Directory Structure
 2. Getting Started
+   1. 3D Printing
- 2.1.
-3D Printing and Hardware Assembly
+   2. Hardware Assembly
- 2.2.
-Electronics Assembly and Software.
+   3. Electronics Assembly
+   4. Software
 4. How to Use
+   1. Setting Up BetaFlight
+   2. Connect ELRS controller
+   3. Actuate Switch
-5. Credits
+6. Credits
-6. Licences
+7. Licences
-7. How to Contribute
+8. How to Contribute

 The files within the project contain both the hardware and software required to build a claw attachment for a drone.